How Subtle Changes Can Increase Your CTR

 It’s amazing how drop shadows and making something 3D can get people to click on it.
 It’s really the one major drawback of flat design.
 (Currently.
 The other is that, eventually, it’s going to be crazy-dated.)
 When things are really flat, they look great, but they’re not so easy to know what’s clickable and what isn’t.
 Jakob Nielsen discussed this when he evaluated Windows 8 in 2012.

 Because people click more when things actually look like buttons, rounded edges or a drop shadow make it really easy to know what’s clickable and what isn’t.

 This actually presents an interesting problem.
 Kiosk-style buttons were originally used in arcades and other places back in the day.
 So when we went digital, that norm carried over.
-That makes sense, but at some point they become bevelled and 3D buttons for the sake of being bevelled 3D buttons, not because anyone actually remembers where they came from.
-It’s like the floppy disc save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.
+That makes sense, but at some point, they become beveled 3D buttons for the sake of being beveled 3D buttons, not because anyone actually remembers where they came from.
+It’s like the floppy disk save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.